Amit Kothari

 The hybrid or federated model, sometimes called hub-and-spoke, centralizes infrastructure, security, and standards while embedding AI specialists in department teams.
 University AI lab setup maintains consistent data quality and security while letting departments move fast on domain-specific problems.

 Airbnb learned this through experience.
-They transitioned from fully centralized data science to a hybrid model as they grew, keeping the data science team together for career development and standards while splitting it into sub-teams aligned with specific product areas.
+They transitioned from fully centralized data science to a hybrid model as they grew.
+The data science team stayed together for career development and standards but split into sub-teams aligned with specific product areas.

 Build your hub first.
-Grow spokes as departments prove they’re ready.
+Will every department be ready from the start?
+No. Grow spokes as departments prove they’re ready.

 Building skills instead of buying talent